Mai0313/claude-code/README.md

 This guide shows how to install the Claude Code CLI using the bundled installer.
 The installer will:

 1) Check Node.js (needs v22+).
-On macOS/Linux it tries to install it automatically; on Windows it shows the official download page (https://nodejs.org/en/download/) and exits so you can install Node.js, then rerun.
+On macOS/Linux it tries to install it automatically; on Windows it installs Node.js from a bundled zip into `C:\\Program Files\\nodejs4claude`, adds it to your user PATH and sets NODE_HOME, and also updates the current process so it works immediately.
 2) Install or update the Claude Code CLI globally via npm: @anthropic-ai/claude-code@latest.
 3) Create ~/.claude/settings.json with sensible defaults and optional authentication.